nikospavlopoulos/nikospavlopoulos/README.md

 # Hi there, I'm Nikos Pavlopoulos.

-I'm a Software Developer, with over a decade of professional experience  as a Customer Service & Sales exec in multinational professional environments.
+I'm a Software Developer specializing in Java, Spring Boot and REST APIs.
+My technical work is supported by 10+ years of analytical and operational experience within customer facing roles in multinational environments.

 ### 🛠️ Tech Stack